PrakasRavichandran/dairy-blog/_posts/2023-09-14-painful-days.markdown

 ### The Pain of Graduation
 June 2022 marked the end of my college journey, a chapter filled with hard work, dreams, and aspirations.
 But as the graduation cap settled on my head, I couldn't help but feel a looming sense of uncertainty.
 The security of the familiar was slipping away, leaving behind a void filled with doubt and anxiety.

-### Betrayal by a Friend
-Shortly after graduation, I experienced a different kind of pain — the betrayal of a close friend.
-Trust was shattered, and the wounds ran deep.
-The agony of being deceived by someone I considered family left scars that would take time to heal.

 ### Loss of an Innocent Soul
 In the midst of my personal turmoil, tragedy struck once more.
 My beloved pet goat kid, a source of joy and comfort, was taken from me by fate.
 The pain of losing an innocent soul compounded my already heavy heart.